People can have a herniated disk in any part of the spine, but most herniated disks are in the lower back (lumbar

 Herniated disks also occur in the neck (cervical spine) and, more rarely, in the upper back (thoracic spine).

 The lumbar is the section of the spine that makes up the lower back.
 The bones (vertebrae) that form the spine in the back are cushioned with small, spongy disks.
 When these disks are healthy, they act as shock absorbers to keep the spine flexible.
 When a disk is damaged, however, it may bulge or break open.
 This is called a herniated disk, also referred to as a slipped or ruptured disk.

 When a herniated disk presses on nerve roots, it can cause pain, numbness and weakness in the area of the body where the nerve travels.
-A herniated disk in the lower back can cause pain and numbness in the buttock and down the leg.
-This is called sciatica, the most common symptom of a lumbar disk hernia.
-If a herniated disk isn’t pressing on a nerve, you may have a backache or no pain at all.
+For example, by pushing on the sciatic nerve, a herniated disk in the lower back can cause pain and numbness in the buttock and down the leg.
+This is called sciatica, the most common symptom of a herniated lumbar disk.
+If a herniated lumbar disk isn’t pressing on a nerve, you may have a backache or no pain at all.

 Some risk factors you cannot change, like getting older, being male and having a history of back injury.
 However, there are some risk factors that you can avoid.
 These include: